Chart Color Schemes

 Ascot demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational participation is high, with 32.5% of residents currently enrolled in formal education.
-This includes 9.6% in tertiary, 9.3% in secondary, and 8.6% in primary education.
+This includes 9.6% in tertiary education, 9.3% in secondary education, and 8.6% pursuing primary education.

 Frequently Asked Questions - Education